The following is a guest blog from Jose Ventura, an amazing person with ADHD living in Chile.

 Entity + Choice + Action = Result

 If thoughts are observed at a surface, what lies beneath?
 At some point, thoughts flow into the ocean of the past.
-Choice is mainly driven by the observation of our thoughts, but those thoughts are part of the larger complex system which includes more than the conscious stream.
-Our thoughts have been conditioned by our lives and experiences, choices, and consequences of the past.
-Therefore, a sense of control comes from an analysis of the thought stream that has been conditioned, just how the river flows through the path of least resistance, our choices are constrained by the boundaries we have set throughout or lives.
+The choice is mainly driven by observing our thoughts, but those thoughts are part of the more extensive complex system, which includes more than the conscious stream.
+Our lives and experiences, choices, and consequences of the past have conditioned our thoughts.
+Therefore, a sense of control comes from an analysis of the thought stream that has been conditioned; just as the river flows through the path of least resistance, our choices are constrained by the boundaries we have set throughout our lives.

-We are not completely free to make any choice, the likelihood of choosing something is — like water — influenced by the path of least resistance.
+We are not entirely free to make any choice, and the likelihood of choosing something like water is influenced by the path of least resistance.
 I believe that reversing the direction of a river is impossible, but it is possible to change the terrain so that the river adjusts.
-By becoming conscious of the terrain, we are closer to being in control of the direction your thoughts will go.
-The observer of the stream can take an active role in the participation of decision making, picking up a shovel, and starting to clear the way so that thoughts flow in a new direction.
-A sense of control is becoming aware of the constraints which drive your decision making.
+By becoming conscious of the terrain, we are closer to being in control of our thoughts’ direction.
+The observer of the stream can take an active role in the participation of decision-making, picking up a shovel and starting to clear the way so that thoughts flow in a new direction.
+A sense of control is becoming aware of the constraints that drive your decision-making.

 You can learn more about Jose and his writing by clicking here.